cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 <a id="apps"> </a>
 ### Apps

-The **Apps** menu allows to manage and configure apps and external services (service-apps) that extend Cytoscape Web capabilities.
-As apps and services are developed over time, they will become available through this menu.
-For more information about apps and service-apps, please review the chapter on **[Extending Cytoscape Web](Extending.md)**
+The **Apps** menu allows to manage and configure Apps and external Service Apps that extend Cytoscape Web capabilities.
+As Apps and Service Apps are developed over time, they will become available through this menu.
+For more information about Apps and Service Apps, please review the chapter on **[Extending Cytoscape Web](Extending.md)**

 ![](_static/images/Quick_Tour/apps_menu.png)